 Highlights this season include the premiere of her own viola concerto, “GAEA”, with the League of Composers Orchestra, solo and chamber performances at the Moab Music Festival, and a new work written for herself alongside the Hausmann Quartet in San Francisco.

-As a veteran Teaching Artist for Lincoln Center, she is also able to connect with any audience of any background by talking to them about what events or ideas inspired each piece in an engaging way.
+As a 25-year veteran Teaching Artist that has worked for Lincoln Center, Carnegie Hall, and The Juilliard School, she is also able to connect with audiences of any background by talking to them about what events or ideas inspired each piece in an engaging way during interactive performances.